-The children fear the Radley House, believing the trees are poisoned, but in one such tree a knot-hole exists, that forms a connection between Boo Radley and Scout and Jem.
-Periodically the reclusive Boo Radley places objects in the knot-hole for Scout and Jem to find, this was his outlet to the world.
-On different days they would find presents that included carved soap figures, a ball of twine, chewing gum, a broken pocket watch and an aluminium knife on a key chain and an Indian medal, many in pairs, one for each child.
+The children feared the Radley House and garden, believing the trees were poisoned, however, in one such tree a knot-hole existed, that would ultimately bridge a friendship between Boo Radley, Scout and Jem.
+Periodically the reclusive Boo Radley would place objects in the knot-hole for Scout and Jem to find.
+This was his outlet to the world.
+On various days the two children would find presents he had left- which included carved soap figures, a ball of twine, chewing gum, a broken pocket watch, an Indian medal, and an aluminium knife on a key chain - many deposited in pairs, one for each child.

-The Halloween Card had a knot-hole in the tree with the words peek-a-boo circled around it.
+The Halloween Card had a knot-hole in the tree with the words "peek-a-boo" circled around it.
 Peek-a-boo is the act of concealing ones face behind the hands or other object, before suddenly appearing back into view and uttering the words peek-a-boo.
 It can be seen in Wikipedia that many variations involve trees, similar to the depiction on the Halloween Card, where 'Hiding behind that tree' is added.
 See here.
-That eye was certainly hiding in the Halloween Card tree, was it not.
+That eye was certainly hiding in the Halloween Card tree- was it not.

-Anyway here ends the story, the only question left to ask is, have I now created a second piece of fiction.
+Anyway, here ends the story.
+The only question left to ask is, have I now created a second piece of fiction.